patarapolw/cnpy/README.md

 ![Dictionaries](_README/right.png)

+Mulitple answers if applicable, separated by `;` (whitespaces are ignored).
+Important readings can be forced to be required.
+Uncommon readings can be disabled and made wrong.

 ![Select Reading](_README/select3.png)

+After every rounds of not-Right's, there will be unlimited repeat drills until you get everything Right.
+Additionally, if too many wrongs (10), the repeat drill will start earlier.

 ![Repeat Quiz](_README/repeat.png)

 ## Meaning quiz

-Meaning quiz is possible, but AI-generated, so not intended to be included in SRS score.
+Meaning quiz is possible, but AI-generated and not included in SRS score.
 LLM API key is required.
 (See [Configuration](#configuration).)

 ![Meaning quiz](_README/meaning.png)

+Right-click context menu at top-right for meaning quiz revlog.

 ![Meaning quiz log](_README/meaning-revlog2.png)